peresleguine/pluggable_js/README.md

 ## Config

-Lets say you've created action `search` that renders `index` template.
+Let's say you've created action `search` that renders `index` template.
 Most likely we still need to trigger `Post.index()` function.
 In such situation you may create `config/initializers/pluggable_js.rb` and use pair actions config:

 ```ruby
 PluggableJs.config do |config|